Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 • Improve financial results

-The problem with the Path to Purchase is easy to diagnose.
+Problems with the Path to Purchase are easy to diagnose.
 All you need to do is analyze two indicators: the Bounce Rate and the Conversion Rate.

 E-Commerce Path to Purchase - Philips